Coding Conventions

 Of course, this does not mean we don’t want to optimize.
 It just means that we require justification for each optimization, the optimization must have a noticeable effect on some real-world use-case.
 We want the code to be fast and use little memory — there are various ways to achieve this, often using smart algorithms on CPU, and/or thinking about how the CPU cache is used, and/or delivering data in better chunks to GPU.
 Low-level optimization of some local routine is often not the most effective approach.

 There is also a dreaded "death by 1000 cuts" that we want to avoid, which is sometimes caused by missing a number of small optimizations that would have a noticeable effect overall.
 E.g. that’s why we use "Single" throughout the engine code, not Double or Extended. (except some special code where we have testcases that "Single" precision is not enough).
 Using "Double" everywhere would have a noticeable negative effect on the speed (yes, I tested it long time ago).
-But e.g. paranoidally avoiding calling Sqrt in the engine… proved to be usually a useless optimization, causing various bugs and not achieving any speed gain.
+But e.g. obsessively avoiding calling Sqrt in the engine… proved to be usually a useless optimization, causing various bugs and not achieving any speed gain.

 So, there are cases to be made for some low-level optimizations.
 But don’t fall into the trap of implementing lots of useless low-level optimizations blindly.